 The Three Monkeys

 The Three Monkeys long predates the arrival of cafe culture in West End.
 Before 1995, when Ralph Stamos bought the joint and the cafe as it’s now known started to take shape, it was a modest eatery, serving meals to students from surrounding boarding houses.
-Decades and many extensions later, it’s grown to encompass a maze of private alcoves, a sun-lit courtyard and fully-fledged cafe service.
+Decades, many extensions and a change of ownership later, it’s grown to encompass a maze of private alcoves, a sun-lit courtyard and fully-fledged cafe service.

 With all the atmosphere of a Turkish teahouse, this is a space made for lingering.
 More is more here: floors are thickly layered with carpets, walls covered in several generations’ worth of bric-a-brac and the menu well endowed.